GDevigili/car-simulator/README.md

 ### Running the Simulation

-Fist you'll need to run the following command to start the rabbitMQ server:
+First you'll need to run the following command to start the rabbitMQ server:

 ```bash
 sudo docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management